Diamanté & Sterling Diamonbar Bracelet

 6 5/8" x 1/4"

 This Diamonbar bracelet has faceted, square-cut diamanté in a sterling silver box setting.
 Its excellent articulation makes this bracelet an Art Deco classic.
 Made in the 1920s, this piece closes with a concealed clasp and figure-8 safety catch.
 This stunning bracelet was made for a slim wrist, so please note the bracelet length (6 5/8″) and check your wrist size before purchasing this piece.
 It can be worn alone or with line bracelets with colored stones – scroll down to see a selection of beautiful companions.
-This bracelet walked the runway at Toronto Fashion Week for Spring 2019.
+This bracelet walked the runway at a recent fashion show.
 The model wore it with a bridal gown and exquisite flower earrings by Dior.

 - Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese dangling crystal earrings from the 1920s are formed by three faceted, square-cut chicklets, with a diamond-shaped stone set at the earlobe.
 These all-original screw-back earrings can be modified for pierced ears.
 The mountings and findings may be sterling silver, but only the fasteners are marked.
 Because the chicklets are separated by rings, these earrings have lots of movement and light reflection.
 These Art Deco jewels sparkled on the runway at a recent fashion show.
 Scroll down to see a selection of complementary pieces.USD$295.00